O-1 Visa for Persons of Extraordinary Ability or Achievement

 O-1 Visa Limitations

 O visas are initially valid for up to three years.
-After three years, the O visa may be renewed for the amount of time necessary to accomplish the initial event or activity, up to one year.
+After three years, the O visa may be extended for the amount of time necessary to accomplish the initial event or activity, up to one year.
+There are no limits on how many times an O-1 visa can be extended as long as the visa holder continues to meet the requirements of the visa.
 There is no maximum length of stay.

 O-1 beneficiaries who wish to change employers are allowed to do so.
 New employers must file a new Form I-129 on their behalf.
 If there is any change to the terms of employment, the petitioner must file an amended Form I-129.
 For nonimmigrant athletes with an O-1 classification, should they be traded to a new team, employment authorization remains intact for 30 days.
 During that time frame, their new team, acting as employer, must file a new Form I-129.
 Filing the new form extends employment authorization until the new petition is adjudicated.